-All of your progress toward becoming an Affiliate can be tracked on your Creator Dashboard in the Achievements page under the “Insights” tab.
+Your progress toward becoming an Affiliate can be tracked on your Creator Dashboard on the Achievements page under the “Insights” tab.
 The same page can be used to track your effort toward becoming a Partner after you’ve reached Affiliate status.

-The benefits for Partners are similar, but they get full access to Transcode options, 60 days of VOD storage, up to 60 emotes, stream delay options, and squad streaming options.
+The benefits for Partners are similar to Affiliates, but they get full access to Transcode options, 60 days of VOD storage, up to 60 emotes stream delay options and squad streaming options.